nathansmithpiano/GoodWeatherFinder/Docs/development/Entities/Location.md

         - *Rocky Mountains (CO)* would contain many thousands of locations, while *Elbert Massif* would only contain a dozen or so.
 A parent contains all of its children.
             - [ ] Enable searching all children of a `Region` by aggregating all successive parents, with or without additional parameters like `Category`.
     - A `Location` could be attached to several different geographical groupings.
 Rather than having an ever-expanding number of tables with very similar data, each `Region` is given one `Category`.
         - A `Region``Category` would be set at a high level and unlikely to change at the user level.
-Unlike with other entities, i.e. `Location.otherNames`, it is unlikely that a `Region``Category` would ever be deleted.
+Unlike with other entities, i.e. `Location.nicknames`, it is unlikely that a `Region``Category` would ever be deleted.
         - Each `Location` can have many `Region` in its `location.regions`, but should only have one of each `Category` for `Region`.
             - For example, Mount Elbert is assigned the *Elbert Massif*, not all of the parent ranges.
 The `Region` itself has a parent, which has a parent, and so on.
             - [ ] Assure that a location has at most one of each `Region``Category` in its `location.regions`.
             - [ ] Only display the `Region` for each `Region``Category`, and display nothing about that `Region``Category` if `Location.regions` for that `Region``Category` is empty or null.
-- Like `Location`, `Region` has one primary `Name` and a collection of `Region.otherNames`.
+- Like `Location`, `Region` has one primary name and a collection of `Region.nicknames`.
     - Limiting a `Location`, `Region`, or other entities to only one name would reduce the ability to search - in the application, other resources, search engines, and so on.
 This also allows for multi-language data and searching.
 - Relationships will be the same as `Location``Name` and `Location``Category`.
     - Join tables `region_category` and `region_name`.